alma/alma-woocommerce-gateway/readme.txt

 == Changelog ==

+= 4.3.3 =
 * fix: prevent to call Eligibility api with an amount to 0
-* feat: upgrade PHP client to 1.11.0
+* fix: wrong variable name
 * fix: Change the return code (500 to 200)on Ipn callback when it's a mismatch or potential fraud
+* feat: upgrade PHP client to 1.11.1
+* feat: Compatibility woocommerce 7.9.0

 = 4.3.2 =
 * fix: SEPA deprecated test